rescript-lang/rescript-vscode/CONTRIBUTING.md

 ## Running `bsb` in the Editor

 **Don't** do that unless you've prompted the user.
+This plugin currently prompts the user upon opening thr first the first file of a project.
+It's not great, but otherwise lots of folks forget to start a `bsb` in the terminal to see the freshest diagnostics.

+Drawbacks:

-- Running an implicit `bsb -w` automatically means you've acquired the build watch mode lockfile.
+- Running an implicit `bsb -w` means you've acquired the build watch mode lockfile.
 The user won't be able to run his/her own `bsb -w` in the terminal.
 - Running a one-shot `bsb` doesn't conflict, but is a waste.
-It's also incorrect, as there might be external file system changes you're not detecting.
+It's also incorrect, as there might be external file system changes you're not detecting, e.g. version control changes.
 - The build might be a step in a bigger build.
-The editor running `bsb` implicitly goes against that.
+The editor running `bsb -w` by itself might clash with that.
-- If you have multiple files with different project roots open, running all of the `bsb`s is too intense.
+- If you have multiple files with different project roots open, running all of the `bsb -w`s is too intense.

 ## Format

 To find the location of `bsc.exe` to run the formatter:
 - Search in the file's directory's `node_modules/bs-platform/{platform}/bsc.exe`.
+If not found, recursively search upward (because [monorepos](https://github.com/rescript-lang/rescript-vscode/blob/0dbf2eb9cdb0bd6d95be1aee88b73830feecb5cc/server/src/utils.ts#L39-L45)).
 	-	Do **not** directly use `node_modules/.bin/bsc` if you can help it.
 That's a Nodejs wrapper.
 Slow startup.
 We don't want our formatting to be momentarily stalled because some Nodejs cache went cold.
 	- `platform` can be `darwin`, `linux`, `win32` or `freebsd`.